nikitavoloboev/data/docs/hardware/cpu/cpu.md

 [Asianometry](https://www.youtube.com/@Asianometry/videos) does nice updates on [hardware](../hardware.md) news.

+Want to make use of [Apple AMX Instruction Set](https://github.com/corsix/amx) more.

 ## Notes

 - [Math is often significantly faster than L1 cache hits, so memoization in many cases is actually a performance loss.
 Need to benchmark it though.](https://twitter.com/transitracer/status/1588316358303010816)